Alka-Seltzer Morning Relief

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Alka-Seltzer Morning Relief (aspirin and caffeine)?
+What other drugs will affect Alka-Seltzer Morning Relief?

 Other drugs may interact with aspirin and caffeine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.